apptainer/singularity-userdocs/appendix.rst

 #. **SINGULARITY_DETACHED**: To submit a build job and print the build ID (no real-time logs and also requires ``--remote``).
 Default is set to false.

+#. **SINGULARITY_DISABLE_CACHE**: To disable all caching of docker/oci, library, oras, etc. downloads and built SIFs.
+Default is set to false.

 #. **SINGULARITY_DNS**: A list of the DNS server addresses separated by commas to be added in ``resolv.conf``.

 #. **SINGULARITY_DOCKER_LOGIN**: To specify the interactive prompt for docker authentication.